talbot/java-test/README.md

-# Interview assignment
+# Word counter interview assignment

-Create a simple SpringBoot service, which counts the words:
+Create a simple SpringBoot service, which counts the words.
+You need to create two endpoints with Spring MVC:
 - An endpoint, which receives a word.
 - An endpoint, which returns how many times the word has been counted.